 The Apple II Pi Linux daemon, a2pid, is responsible for mapping the ASCII characters from the Apple II keyboard into modern scan codes used by the Linux input subsystem.
 Because of the limited number of keys, the OpenApple and SolidApple keys are used as modifiers to the other keys.
-Note: The Apple IIgs, Apple //c+ and Platinum IIe have the SolidApple key named 'option' and on the left side of the keyboard.
+There is no requirement to use the Apple II keyboard.
+Simply plug any compatible USB keyboard into the Raspberry Pi, they will both be active simultaneously.